 There isn't sufficient data to determine whether solar panels increase or decrease the value of a home.

-Mention has been made of the exemption benefiting 112 residents and putting the additional tax burden on the remaining tax base.
-She strongly disagrees with that knowing that solar energy benefits all.
-The change would correct an inaccuracy in the assessment of solar panels.
+Mention has been made of the exemption benefiting 112 residents and putting the additional tax burden on change would correct an inaccuracy in the assessment of solar panels.